snipchu/codefiles/README.md

-# CodeFiles
+# codefiles
-this is where i put all my code :D
+this reposity is just various small codes and solutions i've made